run-llama/llama_deploy/examples/kafka/README.md

 poetry add llama-agents -E "kafka"
 ```

-An virtual environment with this installation of `llama-agents` is what will
+A virtual environment with this installation of `llama-agents` is what will
 be needed to run the example scripts in `simple-scripts/`.

 ## Usage Pattern